explorer495/mkdocs-test/docs/contributing/99-release-todo.md

 - [ ] EX-CommandStation troubleshooting steps
 - [ ] Purchasing information for hardware
 - [ ] About Us page - combine with contributing or separate?
+- [ ] Proof-reading all pages but not by original author
+- [ ] EXRAIL command reference from doxyGen
+- [ ] Address all TODO markers